COGNIMANEU/pilot03-service-job-card-extractor/README.md

 - **OCR Text Extraction**: Extract text from document areas with preprocessing for improved accuracy
 - **Smart Information Extraction**:
   - Extract job numbers from header areas
+  - Extract quantities and delivery dates from document headers
   - Recognize operations with their numbers, names, and associated barcodes
 - **Visual Debugging**: Generate annotated images showing detected areas, barcodes, and text
 - **Flexible Output Options**: Save results as clean JSON and/or raw extraction data